Upload & Sell: Off

 As I've said multiple times, if they aren't checking then sure, sign up.
 Canon has taken a professional program and turned it into a "members club" of who has the amount of gear to get there or not.

 Got a good laugh at this today.
 If some well to do hobbyist can afford the amount of gear it takes to qualify then so be it.
 Just because you claim to be a "pro", have a website, maybe even paying clients, and have a bunch of expensive gear doesn't necessarily make you one.
 Whos to say your work is any more important than the photos of some guys cat?
 There are plenty of hobbyists who can shoot circles around many a "working pro".
-And let us all not forget, without the hobbyist consumer subsidizing the photo world with their new rebel every year we'd all be paying a lot more for less.
+And let us all not forget, without the hobbyist consumer subsidizing the photo world with their...Show more →

 Why should he benefit from the added perks?
 He's not a pro (why is this so hard to get your head around).
 Why are my photographs more important (or any pro's photographs for that matter)...let's see, because I earn a living with mine.
 Some measurebator that is putting up photographs of his cat or dog on FM, shot in his living room at ISO 738957392857302857 just to see if he has a good copy...that's not earning him a living.
 That's why there's a difference.
 Shooting for me =food in my belly, a roof over my head and a future for my son.